bennydiamond/esphome-external-uyat/README.md

 - `min_value` (required) - the minimum value of the entity
 - `min_value` (required) - the maximum value of the entity
 - `step` (required) - the granularity
-- `multiplier` (optional, exclusive with `multiplier`) - the value received from the MCU will be multiplied by this number and the result will be set as the entity state.
+- `multiplier` (optional, exclusive with `scale`) - the value received from the MCU will be multiplied by this number and the result will be set as the entity state.
 The value set to the MCU will be divided by this number before sending.
 - `scale` (optional, exclusive with `multiplier`) - same as `multiplier`, but sets the multiplier to 10^scale
 - `offset` (optional) - the value received from the MCU will be be increased by `offset`.
 The value set to the MCU will be decreased by `offset`.
 - all other options from the [Esphome Number](https://esphome.io/components/number/)